According to state law, the building owners and design professionals must give permission before we print the building plans for you.

 Start the process by viewing the plan sets to identify the design professionals.

-You can request a public building record in person or through email.
+All transactions for duplication of plans are done in-house.
 You will need to come to the Department of Building Inspection (DBI) in person to view the building plans.
 We will give you a mandatory worksheet to log the design professionals, and a copy of the building plans to view in our office.

 The design professionals should have stamped or signed each plan sheet.
 Note their names and license numbers on the worksheet.